gmuraleekrishna/chuck_norris/README.md

 - Remember the last punished build & culprits and announce that build only once
 - Selective build punishing
+- Slack notification using jenkins user to slack user mapping
 - Use human voice instead of espeak robotic voice